zahra-ynp/Advanced-Data-Management/DMP.md

 All datasets are described in `metadata/dataset_metadata.jsonld` — a structured JSON-LD file following the schema.org vocabulary, covering title, creator, license, temporal coverage, source URLs, format, and version.
 This DMP serves as the complementary human-readable documentation.

 **Separation of raw and derived data:**
 Raw source files in `data/raw/` are treated as immutable.
 They are never modified after ingestion.
-All analytical outputs in `data/processed/` and PostgreSQL are fully re-computable from the raw files using the scripts in `scripts/`.
+All analytical outputs in `data/processed/` and SQL Server are fully re-computable from the raw files using the scripts in `scripts/`.

 **Reproducibility:**
 - All data ingestion and transformation steps are scripted (Python/SQL).
-- PostgreSQL views (not materialized tables where possible) are used for derived metrics, ensuring they stay consistent with the underlying data without duplication.
+- SQL Server views are used for derived metrics, ensuring they stay consistent with the underlying data without duplication.
-- API query parameters (date ranges, series IDs) are documented in `scripts/` comments and this DMP.
+- API query parameters are documented in `scripts/` comments and this DMP.

 **Retention:**
 Raw data and all scripts will be retained for the duration of the academic program and at least 12 months after project submission, consistent with university research data policies.